 The Australian Interschool Championships caters for athletes from primary and secondary schools across the country.

-Primary competition is restricted to athletes enrolled up to and including year/grade 6 in the year of competition.
+Primary competition is restricted to athletes enrolled up to and including year 6 in the year of competition.

-The Secondary competition is for those enrolled in year 7 to 12 inclusive in the year of competition, up to 18 years of age in the year of competition.
-Organising committees may, with the approval of the NIC, include Intermediate divisions in suitable classes.
+The Secondary competition is for those enrolled in years 7 to 12 inclusive in the year of competition.
+Organising committees may, , include Intermediate divisions in suitable classes.
 Intermediate is defined as those athletes enrolled in years 7, 8 and 9.
 Senior divisions are for those athletes enrolled in years 10, 11 and 12 in the current year.

-Students over 18 years of age, and who are members of EA, and who are full time high-school students, may apply for special consideration to be allowed to compete.

 10.2.3 Horses

-All horses entered in Australian and State Interschool Championships must be EA registered, and must have a microchip meeting Australian Standard AS5018/5019 inserted.
+All horses entered in the Australian Interschool Championships must have FULL EA registration, and must have a microchip meeting Australian Standard AS5018/5019 inserted.
 Horses must be entered for events in their full registered names and their registered EA number must be provided.

-Proof of horse ownership must be produced on request of the Technical Delegate or Organising Committee.

-EA Registration papers/identification documents must be produced at the Horse Inspection on Day One of the competition.
+EA Registration papers/identification documents must available to be produced if requested at the event.

+All riders competing in Eventing at the Australian Interschool Championships should have previously competed successfully in the same level of competition at an EA sanctioned eventing competition.

 10.2.4 Pool Horses

-Pool Horses are only available to those States that have qualified athletes for the Australian Championships but where the cost of transportation is prohibitive.
-The organising committee of the Australian Championships will indicate in the schedule to which States this will apply depending on the location of the Australian Championships and will source a pool of suitable horses.
+Pool Horses are only available to those States that have qualified athletes for the Australian Interschool Championships but where the cost of transportation is prohibitive.
+The organising committee of the Australian Interschool Championships will indicate in the schedule to which States this will apply depending on the location of the Australian Interschool Championships and will source a pool of suitable horses.
 Where height certificates are a pre-requisite, pool horses may also be measured, and receive a temporary height validation for the event only.

 10.2.5 Stallions

-Stallions are permitted at Australian Championships competition, under the following conditions:
+Stallions are NOT permitted at Australian Interschool competitions.

-The EA recommended Stallion Safe Practice Guidelines are followed

-Stallion identification disks and packs are used

-The venue is suitable for housing a stallion

-An application is made by the State branch to the Organising Committee of the event at the time of entry

-The State Chef d’Equipe is responsible for ensuring the suitability of the stallion and handler/athlete and ongoing safe management throughout the competition

-Notification of the identity of competing stallions is made at the first day’s athlete briefing.

-10.2.6 Withdrawals

-A written statement giving reasons for any withdrawal must be handed to the Secretary of the Event prior to the commencement of the competition.
+.

 10.3 Competition